[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 90% of all cases of lymphedema are diagnosed by a physician.
 When the doctor suspects lymphedema, he or she usually writes a referral to a lymphedema therapist for evaluation and to begin treatment if necessary.

-Even when the patient begins treatment with the lymphedema therapist, his or her physician contains to remain in charge of the patient's general medical care.
+Even after the patient begins treatment with the lymphedema therapist, his or her physician remains in charge of the patient's general medical care.

 <more...>